Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/03-drop-column/README.md

 - First, know which card we are talking about.
 - Second, know which column we are in.

-After all, behind the scenes, we have an array of columns, each containing an array of cards.
+After all, behind the scenes, we have an array of columns, each of them containing an array of cards.

 First, let’s store the information about the card we are dragging.
-To do this, we will inform the component of the _id_ of the card we are editing (we could also store the column to make it easier).
+To do this, we will inform Pragmatic drag and drop about _id_ of the card that we are dragging, in order to make that weill use the `getInitialData` property use in the `draggable` function param (we could also store the column to make it easier).

 _./src/kanban/components/card/card.component.tsx_